Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Two-Bedroom Villas: Ocean View Loft (hearing accessible or roll-in shower)

 • The multi-bedroom units are put together like puzzle pieces.
-So if request autogenerated Hilton confirmations or look in the app, you might see a one bedroom villa and a room instead of a two bedroom villa.
+So if you request autogenerated Hilton confirmations or look in the app, you might see a one bedroom villa and a room instead of a two bedroom villa.

 • Do not ever wait to book Shore House.
 With only 75 accommodations, and multiple room and villa types, the one you want can sell out quickly.
 It happens all the time!